xendfinance/assetchain-web-starterkit/README.md

 # Asset Chain Web Starterkit

-Asset Chain Web Starterkit is a fork of Scaffold-ETH-2 ready for you to start shipping to AssetChain .
+Asset Chain Web Starterkit is a fork of Scaffold-ETH-2 ready for you to start shipping to Asset Chain.
 This fork provides native support for Asset Chain testnet, direct access to the Asset Chain faucets

 We highly recommend the Scaffold-ETH-2 docs as the primary guideline.